Uncrewed Capsules

 Status: Cancelled

 The Corona – Discoverer program was one with many failures and challenges that had to be tackled because of the fact that rocketry and satellites were a relatively new and unexplored territory of engineering.
 One of the early flights, Discoverer-8, encountered a failure that was attributed to the recovery system, where the parachutes failed to deploy, leading to a loss of the vehicle.
 It was Discoverer-13 that successfully launched, entered orbit around the Earth and became the first man-made object to be recovered from Earth orbit in 1960, only 9 days before the USSR achieved the same result with one of the Sputnik probes.
-Although considered successful, the capsule's recovery didn’t go as planned: the capsule landed too far from the recovery aircraft and had to be quickly recovered by helicopter before it would sink.
+Although considered successful, the capsule's recovery didn’t go as planned: the capsule landed too far from the recovery aircraft and had to be quickly recovered by helicopter before it sank.
 The first mid-air recovery of the corona capsule was Discoverer-14.

 Although many flights never returned safely or even didn’t reach space, the Corona satellites managed to provide valuable footage of the USSR.
-After the last flight of a corona spy satellite, in 1972, the KH-9 Hexagon spy satellite continued to provide footage for the United States.
+After the last flight of a Corona spy satellite, in 1972, the KH-9 Hexagon spy satellite continued to provide footage for the United States.
 The satellite carried multiple corona-like capsules that it could deploy at different moments in time.
 [30, 31, 32]

 Corona capsule captured in mid air

-Fanshui Shi Weixing
+Fanhui Shi Weixing

 Operator: China